Anni Baobei: Writing career

 In her early twenties, Li worked at a bank in Ningbo, but her distaste for the job led her to begin her career as an online writer in 1998.

-In 2000, she began writing for the website Rongshuxia, which was one of China's first literary forums.
+Li developed an online audience before publishing in print.
+In 2000, she began writing for the website Rongshuxia (Under the Banyan Tree), which was one of China's first literary forums.
 In that same year, she published Goodbye, Vivian, a collection of short stories; this was her first print publication, and would sell half a million copies.

 Li has also worked as an editor of the literary journal Open and as a translator of children's books.
 Her work appears in Chinese magazines Harvest, Writers and Elle.

 Personal life

 Li gave birth to a daughter on October 1, 2007.
 She lives in the suburbs of Beijing.